thinhunan/wonder8-promotion-rule/README.md

 1. Scope of application of the rule (Range)
    1. For the time being, we will express the scope as three layers: category, SPU, and SKU.
 Different scenarios can be extended.
 Since strings can be freely concatenated, it is generally not necessary to extend them in general cases.
 For example, a large category - a small category is equivalent to extending a layer;
    2. One rule can apply to multiple scopes, that is, the scope can be a combination;
-2. Requirements of the rule (Predict & Validate)
+2. Requirements of the rule (Predict &amp; Validate)
    1. The requirements of the rule can be abstracted, mainly: the number required, the total value required, the number of types required, and the required bundling of certain items;
    2. The calculation method (Predict) can be extended;
 3. Promotion plan (Promotion)